Desedaft-Dev/Triad3ds/README.md

 # Triad3ds
  A client for the TriadCity MUD.
 Works by using the telnet connection method.
-This client comes with a stats display and keybinds to make navigating and playing easier.
+This client comes with a stats display, quick-commands, and other keybinds to make navigating and playing easier.

+**You need custom firmware to run Triad3ds**

+A guide to install custom firmware on your 3ds is available here https://3ds.hacks.guide/

 **AI Notice**